-Fordyce spots can appear at any point in life, but the incidence of appearance increases with age, with the largest prevalence in elderly patients.
+Fordyce spots can appear at any point in life, but they usually become noticeable after the teenage years and are most commonly found in elderly people.

 Signs and Symptoms

 - The most common location for Fordyce spots is at the border of the lips, especially near the corners of the mouth.
 Other locations include the back portions of the inner cheeks and inside the mouth, including the tonsils.
 The head of the penis and inner portion of the foreskin may be affected as well.

 - Multiple (usually less than 10) 1–2 mm, painless, yellowish spots are seen.

 When to Seek Medical Care

 Fordyce spots are normal and noncancerous (benign), but seek medical evaluation if they become itchy or irritated.